-In 1979 a study was conducted on graduating Harvard MBA students asking whether they have written down their goals for the future and made plans for accomplishing them.
-The result: only 3% had clearly written down their goals, 13% had goals but it was not written down, and 84% had no specific goals at all.
+In 1979 a study was conducted on graduating Harvard MBA students asking whether they had written down their goals for the future and made plans for accomplishing them.
+The result: only 3% had clearly written down their goals, 13% had goals but were not written down, and 84% had no specific goals.

-What if we don’t really know our goals?
+What if we don’t know our goals?
 Goals are tied to our ideals and preferences.
-There is a tool that we can use to uncover our goals already inside us and that is our imagination.
-Below are tips to using our imagination to uncover and define our goals so that we can write them down and achieve them.
+There is a tool that we can use to uncover our goals already inside us, and that is our imagination.
+Below are tips for using our vision to discover and define our plans so we can write them down and achieve them.

 1. Get a notebook and a pen.

 Start with a blank notebook and a pen.
-For this exercise a pen and paper approach is recommended.
-I know there are electronic alternatives but having our goals in paper will make them more tangible and powerful.
-Plus we can carry our notebook of goals around everywhere and it doesn’t require electricity.
-Having a notebook specifically for our goals each year is a great idea to help us track as well as archive our goals from year to year similar to a journal or diary.
+For this exercise, a pen-and-paper approach is recommended.
+I know electronic alternatives exist, but having our goals on paper will make them more tangible and powerful.
+Plus we can carry our notebook of plans everywhere, and it doesn’t require electricity.
+A notebook specifically for our goals each year is a great idea to help us track and archive our goals from year to year, similar to a journal or diary.

 If you need a recommendation on what notebook to use I personally recommend Moleskine notebooks, they are very durable and the pocketable versions are perfect for using the notebooks for daily to-do lists.
 I have been using these for many years now.